ajaysaxenabtech/spark/Pyspark-With-Python/warnings.md

 from pyspark.sql.types import MapType, StringType, IntegerType from itertools import chain

-# Define the modified UDF to create MapType columns from multiple attributes
+# Define the modified UDF to create MapType columns from multiple attributes, using only integer suffixes as keys
 def convert_integer_suffixed_column_to_map(df, value_col_name: str) -> "DataFrame":
-    # Create a list of key-value pairs where the key is the column name and value is the column value
+    # Create a list of key-value pairs where the key is the integer suffix and value is the column value
     return df.withColumn(
         "credit_interest_band_limit_type",  # New column with the merged MapType F.create_map(